AlgoMaster Logo

 Intuition

-Instead of recounting overlapping subarrays, think about what each zero contributes individually.
+Instead of recounting overlapping subarrays, count what each zero contributes on its own: how many new zero-filled subarrays end at this position.

-• If it's the first zero in a run, it contributes 1 subarray (just itself).
+• The first zero in a run contributes 1 subarray (itself).

-• If it's the second consecutive zero, it contributes 2 subarrays: [0] (itself) and [0,0] (paired with the previous zero).
+• The second consecutive zero contributes 2 subarrays: [0] (itself) and [0,0] (paired with the previous zero).

 Algorithm